LoginRadius/engineering-portal/content/blog/rise-and-rise-of-graphql/index.md

 Despite its powers, you might not need graphQL in your applications -

-- Since it adds unnecessary overhead and complex architecture for simple Applications
+- Since it adds unnecessary overhead and complex architecture for simple applications.
 - It makes web caching difficult to implement.

 ## Conclusion